chen0040/spring-websocket-angular-upload-excel-demo/README.md

 * username: admin password: admin
 * username: user password: user

-The websocket implementation that subscribe to "/topics/event" websocket topic of the spring-boot-application can be found in the app.service.ts and app.component.ts
+The websocket implementation that subscribe to "/topics/" + token + "/event" websocket topic of the spring-boot-application can be found in the app.service.ts and app.component.ts

 Once at http://localhost:8080, click "Excel Sample Download" to download a csv sample, then click "Choose File" to load the downloaded Excel sample,and then click "Upload Excel", you will notice that as the product is being saved on the remote server,